blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi._extend.utils.isStrictAddress(address [, chainId])
 ```
-Checks if a given string is a valid Ethereum address, including the reuirement that begin wit '0x'.
+Checks if a given string is a valid Kanban address, including the reuirement that begin wit '0x'.
 It will also check the checksum, if the address has both upper and lowercase letters.
 #### Parameters
  - <b>address</b> - String - An address string
  - <b>chainId</b> - Number - Chain id where checksummed address should be valid, defaults to null.